Empowering A New Generation of Young Girls and Women

 Life Skills Program

-Women of the Dream’s first annual STEM Conference for Girls on the campus of Drexel University in Philadelphia, May 2016.
-Close to 150 girls from Camden and the surrounding area attended the conference.
+Women of the Dream’s annual STEM Conference for Girls on the campus of Drexel University in Philadelphia.
+Close to 150 girls from Camden and the surrounding area attend the conference every year.

 Life Skills Program